 Let’s say your e-commerce business spends a total of $10,000 on a Google Ads campaign.
 Your analytics show that:

 In this scenario, your store can measure its campaign’s:

 This makes your LTV:CAC ratio 6:1.
 Throw your team a party — experts generally consider a 3:1 within 12 months ratio a sign of a healthy, growing company.
 Numbers are multipliers so, for example, 6 means that LTV is 6 times the CAC value.
 1.00 would mean the cost = the return.

-Ratios lower than this benchmark spell trouble — the marketing investments you’re making aren’t sustainable.
+Ratios lower than this benchmark spell trouble — the marketing costs you're incurring aren’t sustainable.
 But this knowledge is crucial to making the right strategy changes, especially if surface-level KPIs like click-through rates illustrate a promising but potentially incomplete picture.

 A higher ratio affirms that your customer acquisition methods are working — and they’re bringing in longer-term, higher-value buyers.
 You're making more money than the cost to bring them in.
 That is the end game.